-On Tuesday (August 30), HDD published their early first week sales projections and Young Thug's newly-released commercial mixtape, No, My Name is JEFFERY, was a total disappointment.
+On Tuesday (August 30), HDD published their early first-week sales projections for Young Thug's newly-released commercial mixtape, No, My Name is JEFFERY.

-No, My Name is JEFFERY is currently projected to be the eighth highest-selling release this week, following debuts from Florida Georgia Line, Barbra Streisand and Britney Spears.
-For comparison sake, Frank Ocean's Blonde debuted at No. 1 last week with 278k SPS units.
+No, My Name is JEFFERY is currently projected to be the eighth highest-selling release this week, following debuts from Florida Georgia Line, Barbra Streisand, and Britney Spears.
+For comparison sake, Frank Ocean's Blonde debuted at No. 1 last week with 278,000 SPS units.

 Given his somewhat confusing rap persona, and his apparent mission to strip away gender identity roles, it's possible Thug has already turned away a large swath of music listeners, both inside and out of hip-hop, from giving his music a chance.

-Controversy has a history of selling, but in the case of Young Thug's No, My Name is JEFFERY it's clear fans aren't buying in.
+Controversy has a history of selling, but in the case of Young Thug's No, My Name is JEFFERY its clear fans aren't buying it.